nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >DearJim provides you hints on command formats as you type the command!

 Examples:
-* Typing `add` in the command input generates the `add` command format in the result display
+* Typing `add` in the command input generates the format for `add` in the result display
 <img src="images/dearjim_hint_add.png">

 <p align="center">